UMCollab/ODM/README.md

 ## Known Limitations

-* The modification time of individual files is preserved, but no attempt is made to preserve the mtime of folders.
+* The modification time of individual files is preserved wherever possible, but no attempt is made to preserve the mtime of folders.

 * OneDrive filenames can be up to 400 characters in length, while most Unix filesystems only allow 255 bytes (which could be as few as 63 UTF-8